Stanislav Cifka: Magic: the Gathering

 He was formerly active in Magic: the Gathering before Hearthstone was released.
 He is best known for winning Pro Tour Return to Ravnica in 2012, which is one of the top-tier tournaments of the game.
 He lost only one match.
 He was given a special invitation by Wizards of the Coast to play in an exhibition match in Pro Tour 25th Anniversary due to his achievement outside Magic.

 Hearthstone

 Cifka started playing the PC collectible card game Hearthstone when it was released.
-StanCifka was part of Luminosity Gaming for part of 2015.
+Cifka was part of Luminosity Gaming for part of 2015.
 In October 2015 Cifka broke Thijs "ThijsNL" Molendijk's winning streak by winning the StarLadder finals.
 As of May 2018 he is ranked 1st by gosugamers.net, a site that ranks players worldwide.

 In 2017, Cifka led the Czech National Team to a first-place finish in the 2017 Hearthstone Global Games.
 In January 2018, he joined team Omnislash.
 He was crowned winner of the event after beating Jason Chan (Amaz) in a "Hearthstone-Players-Finals" in August 2018.